Electro707/ee-parts-database/docs/index.rst

 This project as a whole includes 3 components:

-* E7EPD Database Specification: This is a document which describes the specification for storing part and project to the database
+* E7EPD Database Specification: This is a document which describes the specification for storing part and project to the database.
-* Python Database Wrapper: Consisting of ``e7epd.py`` and ``e707pd_spec.py`` in the `Github <https://github.com/Electro707/ee-parts-database>`__ repository, this is officially created method of creating the database and interacting with it
+* e7epd Python Package: This is the only officially supported method of creating the database and interacting with it.
-* CLI Utility: This is a Python command line front-end for interacting with the Python Database Wrapper.
+* CLI Utility: This is a Python command line front-end for interacting with the e7epd Python Package.

-Each project component above will be revisioned separately.
+The database specification will be separately revisioned from the CLI utility and Python package

 Table of Contents:
 ++++++++++++++++++++++++++++++++++++